 From April 2021, it is the end hirers responsibility to assess IR35 status on behalf of you, the contractor.
 So even if you are a director of your own limited company, you no longer have that responsibility moving forward.

 Whether your working relationship falls inside or outside IR35 depends entirely on your personal circumstances and contract.
-But after April 2021, all contractor’s will be assessed by their end hirer and given a SDS.
+However now, all contractor’s will be assessed by their end hirer and given a SDS.
 Your responsibility is therefore reduced – you just need to understand how you’ve been paid and double check that it’s right.

 If you are not captured on a particular assignment, then you can simply work and invoice as usual.
 If you are captured, then you continue to raise your sales invoices as normal however the funds you receive from your fee payer will have already the necessary PAYE tax deductions.